Gastunechi/Data-Pipeline-for-Spotify-data-analysis/README.md

 # Data-Pipeline-for-Spotify-data-analysis

-## Description
-This project implements a real-time data processing pipeline for Spotify track data analysis using Kafka, AWS S3, AWS Glue and AWS Athena.
+This project implements an ETL (Extract, Transform, Load) pipeline using Apache Kafka, AWS S3, AWS Glue, and AWS Athena.

-## Technologies used
+## Repository structure

+The repository is structured as follows:
+### Folders
+- albums/**: Contains album data and scripts for the Kafka producer and consumer.
+- artist/**: Contains artist data and scripts for Kafka producer and consumer.
+- tracks/**: Contains track data and scripts for Kafka producer and consumer.

+### Scripts
-- Apache Kafka
+- **producer.py**: Script for producing Kafka messages from CSV files.
-- AWS S3
-- AWS Glue
-- AWS Athena
-- AWS IAM
-- Python
-- Boto3
+- **consumer.py**: Script to consume Kafka messages and store them in an S3 bucket.

+### ETL process
+1. **Kafka producers**: Read data from CSV files and publish messages in corresponding Kafka topics (`albums`, `artist`, `tracks`).
+2. **Kafka Consumers**: Listen to messages in Kafka topics, transform them into DataFrame, and load them into CSV files in an S3 bucket.
+3. **AWS Glue**: Used to create an ETL pipeline that transforms and loads data from the S3 staging bucket into the Data Lake.
+4. **AWS Athena**: Used to query data from the Data Lake.

+### Execution
+1. Run the producers to publish the messages in Kafka.
+2. Run consumers to consume messages from Kafka and store them in S3.
+3. Configure AWS Glue to transform and load data into the Data Lake.
+4. Use AWS Athena to query the data in the Data Lake.

 ## Installation
 1. Clone the :